-Bankruptcy provides a debtor certain protections during his or her elimination process, however there are two types of bankruptcy that a debtor can choose to file each having their own benefits and detriments.
-There is no one right answer to determine whether Chapter 7 or Chapter 13 is better because the decision to file different chapters of bankruptcy are made on a case by case basis.
+Bankruptcy provides a debtor certain protections during his or her elimination process, however, there are two types of bankruptcy that a debtor can choose to file each having their own benefits and detriments.
+There is no one right answer to determine whether Chapter 7 or Chapter 13 is better because the decision to file different chapters of bankruptcy is made on a case by case basis.

 Benefits of Filing Bankruptcy in General:

 The filing of any type of bankruptcy will bring into effect the automatic stay.
 The automatic stay is like a shield that prevents or stops any further actions against the debtor until the bankruptcy is over.
 The automatic stay will prevent any lawsuits, freeze any current lawsuits, unfreeze bank account, as well as undo wage garnishments.

 Benefits of Filing a Chapter 7 Bankruptcy in Florida:

 A Chapter 7 bankruptcy is often the best choice for individuals who are currently facing severe financial hardship.
 A Chapter 7 bankruptcy allows the debtor to eliminate his or her debts within a 90 to 100 days.
 The debtor will be allowed to eliminate medical bills, payday loans, utility bills, unsecured loans, repossession debt, foreclosure debt, or basically any other unsecured debt that he or she may have.

 Chapter 7 bankruptcy will not be beneficial for a debtor who has lots of assets (cars, bank accounts, investment accounts, jewelry, etc.), because under Florida law a debtor who files for Chapter 7 bankruptcy is limited to the number of assets he or she may keep.
 If the debtor is well over the allowed asset protection, then he or she will likely have to forfeit some of their assets in order to eliminate their debt liabilities.